jude-lindale/SEC-480/Warmup 1.1.md

 |  10.0.5.27   | 22, 80, 3000|

 ## Target Overview
-arwine.shire.org is a Ubuntu Linux system running OpenSSH 8.9p1 on port 22, Apache httpd 2.4.52 on port80, with another open port of 3000
+arwine.shire.org is a Ubuntu Linux system running OpenSSH 8.9p1 on port 22, Apache httpd 2.4.52 on port 80, with another open port of 3000

 ## Vulnerability Explanation
 1. The website contained an outdated version of gitea.
 1.19.0 is the current version.
 1.12.5 was loaded.